Rapid Developer Profile: Andries Smit, Flock of Birds

-The Mendix rapid developer profile series helps recognize and celebrate our user community, and the team’s shared characteristics.
+The Mendix maker profile series helps recognize and celebrate our user community, and the team’s shared characteristics.
 For those of you who are new to the series or to Mendix, our developers come with a wide range of skills and backgrounds.
 We pride ourselves on blurring the lines between business and IT.

 Our next spotlight stops on Andries Smit, Mendix Consultant at Flock of Birds, a sister company to Mendix partner, Mansystems.
 Andries’ expertise comes from working closely on his own Mendix projects, as well as being an active contributor to the Mendix App Store and forum.